the-events-calendar/event-tickets/readme.txt

 = [5.25.1.1] 2025-07-30 =

-* Fix - Add's support for SCA (Strong Customer Auhtnetication) for the Square Payment Gateway in TicketsCommerce.
+* Fix - Adds support for SCA (Strong Customer Authentication) for the Square Payment Gateway in TicketsCommerce.
 [ET-2542]
 * Language - 0 new strings added, 3 updated, 0 fuzzied, and 0 obsoleted.

 = [5.25.1] 2025-07-22 =